-\\\ I do hereby state that I have legal custody of the registered Camp Tule Minor.
+I do hereby state that I have legal custody of the registered Camp Tule Minor.
 I grant my authorization and consent for the staff of Camp Tule ("Program"), a program of the Laguna de Santa Rosa Foundation, to photograph and video/audio record ("Record") the Minor and use or distribute any photographs, audio or video recording ("Materials") related to Program activities that my child is depicted in for program promotion or educational purposes.
 I grant my authorization and consent the use of these Materials for publication in any Laguna de Santa Rosa Foundation promotional material, including print or digital platforms.

-\\\\ I do hereby state that I have legal custody of the registered Camp Tule Minor.
+I do hereby state that I have legal custody of the registered Camp Tule Minor.
 I do not authorize the staff of Camp Tule ("Program"), a program of the Laguna de Santa Rosa Foundation, to photograph and video/audio record ("Record") the Minor during the Program.

+Know that anytime we use photos or video to market camp we do not show or otherwise disclose children's names.
 If you decide to change your authorization from the statement you signed during registration, change requests must be put in writing, submitted, and verified by Laguna Foundation staff at least one week prior to your child's attendance at camp.